microsoft/nni/docs/en_US/Compressor/Benchmark.md

     - These pruners are included:
         - Pruners with scheduling : SimulatedAnnealing, NetAdapt, AutoCompress
         - One-shot pruners: L1Filter, L2Filter, FPGMPruner
-    - Only **channel pruning** performances are compared here.
+    - Only **filter pruning** performances are compared here.

-    For the auto-pruners, `L1FilterPruner` is used as the base algorithm.
+    For the pruners with scheduling, `L1FilterPruner` is used as the base algorithm.
 That is to say, after the sparsities distribution among the layers is decided by the scheduling algorithm, `L1FilterPruner` is used to performn real pruning.

     - All the pruners listed above are implemented in [nni](https://github.com/microsoft/nni/tree/master/docs/en_US/Compressor/Overview.md).